 Image 18.
-Distribution of the plots in the OLP core.
+Distribution of plots in the El Dorado Forest nucleus.

 Comparison with Primary Information

 To increase the quality criteria of the process and further adjust the information to the reality found in the field, the data obtained in the plot surveys were added as samples to the seeding process and were considered in the manual editing phase. of the classification, thus, the statistical sample is increased without systematic errors, reducing the variances between the classes to be classified, which should be clarified, as they all respond to plantation coverage, they may present similarities in their spectral responses, and thus achieve low correlations between the training areas and the resulting classes.